danieltherealyang/SpotAFriend-Backup/README.md

+# This is a backup repo for archival purposes
 # Spot A Friend

 Spring 2022 CS 35L group project by Brian Ni, Jenny Wang, Nathan Zhang, Jeffrey Zhou, and Daniel Yang.